BibleResearch/bibleresearch.github.io/content/posts/pulling-yourself-up-bootstraps-1.md

     - Volition
 ---

-I have observed a dangerous teaching circling in conservative evangelicalism and I would like to shoot it out of the sky; this blog post is my attempt to do that.
-I will begin by pointing out the harmful visage in the form of two, pervasive dichotomies.
-I will then identify why each of these flies in the face of the bible.
+I have observed a dangerous teaching circling in conservative evangelicalism and I would like to address it.
+I will begin by pointing out the harmful teaching in the form of two, pervasive dichotomies.
+I will then identify why each of them is not biblically supported.

 # False Dichotomies